ucsb-collaboratory/not_mapping_twitter/index.md

 ## Please don't map Twitter

-Less than 3% of tweets have location data <citation needed>.
+[Less than 3% of tweets have location data](proportion).
 However, they are still a great source of information.

 For those few tweets that do have location data, it appears when a user tags a place or shares their exact location.